agentic-layer/testbench-operator/README.md

-# Test Workflows - Automated Agent Evaluation System
+# Agentic Layer Test Bench - Automated Agent Evaluation System

 An automated evaluation and testing system for AI agents using the **RAGAS** (Retrieval Augmented Generation Assessment) framework.
 This system downloads test datasets, executes queries through agents via the **A2A** protocol, evaluates responses using configurable metrics, and publishes results to **OpenTelemetry** for monitoring.

 ----